Cray-HPE/docs-csm/operations/rack_resiliency/kyverno.md

 #### 2.4 Spreading pods across zones

 When the scheduler launches the pod, using the selector `rrflag` the pods are spread across racks.
-During the failure of a node or rack, when service replicas are restarted by Kubernetes, the policy helps the replicas being restarted to spread across zones.
+During the failure of a NCN node or rack, when service replicas are restarted by Kubernetes, the policy helps the replicas being restarted to spread across zones.

 **Note:** The policy has been enabled to allow running replicas on the same rack if other racks are not available because of a failure.
 This ensures that the number of replicas during a failure remains the same.